 Nigeria has committed to allocating 15% of its gross domestic product (GDP) to health, but current spending falls far short of this.
 Combined with poor management of resources, this has led to insufficient and undertrained staff, poor infrastructure and a lack of drugs and other items.
 Consequently, many people are dying of treatable and preventable illnesses.

-Although Nigeria is Africa’s biggest oil producer, and has a rapidly growing economy, the country still raises less than 1% of GDP through tax.
+Although Nigeria is Africa’s biggest oil producer, and has a rapidly growing economy, the country still only raises 12% of GDP through tax.
 This means Nigeria’s government is missing out on vital revenue that could provide healthcare, education and other essential services – the things Nigerians need to develop and thrive.

 Gender discrimination is deep-rooted and pervasive in Nigeria.
 Women and girls are disadvantaged in every aspect of life.
 Violence against women is common and although Nigeria has a National Gender Policy, this has yet to be translated into action.